Washington Summit (1973): Prevention of Nuclear War

 The Washington Summit focused on the Agreement on the Prevention of Nuclear War between the two superpowers.
 Both the Soviet Union and the USA recognised the dangers of nuclear war which had neared throughout the Cold War, and agreed that restrictions were to be put in place to limit and eliminate this occurrence.
-This agreement occurred on June 22, 1973, in which they mutually agreed to remove danger of nuclear war through avoiding direct and military conflict and partake in urgent consultation if the occurrence arises.
-This treaty was signed for unlimited duration and proposed a strengthened international security on a large scale.
+This agreement occurred on June 22, 1973, in which they mutually agreed to remove danger of nuclear war through avoiding direct military conflict and partaking in urgent consultation if the occurrence arises.
+This treaty was signed for an unlimited duration and proposed strengthened international security on a large scale.

-Concluding Events
+Concluding events

 Soviet Aircraft, Ilyushin-62 jetliner which Brezhnev travelled in.

 On the concluding day of the Summit, June 24, 1973, both superpowers declared their work as a "landmark for the post war era".
 On his final night, Brezhnev became the first Russian leader to appear on television within the US, speaking directly to the population in a 47 minute long segment on his personal delight with the outcomes of the Summit and for the future of the world.
 Brezhnev apologised for the visit being of high security and promised that in the future he would meet US citizens and see more of the country.
 He mentioned a desire to visit New York, Chicago, Detroit and Los Angeles in order to see firsthand, the industrial projects and farms which were of discussion, and to interact with American working people.
-He proposed a possible meeting in the next six to eight months to the President.
+He proposed a possible meeting in the next six to eight months to the president.

-Finishing a day early, Brezhnev departed from the USA on June 25, 1973, leaving from Andrews Air Force Base to Paris, where he would meet with President Pompidou.
+Finishing a day early, Brezhnev departed from the US on June 25, 1973, leaving from Andrews Air Force Base to Paris, where he would meet with President Pompidou.
 As his four-engine Ilyushin-62 jetliner took off, a marching band, gun salute and honour guard waved him off.
 No ordinary US citizens were permitted to attend except Air Force personnel and their families.